-Join Alta Planning + Design on Thursday, May 11 at 9:00 AM – 10:00 AM PDT for a discussion on “Advancing the Intersection of Health, Equity, and Transportation.”
+Join public health experts and Alta Planning + Design on Thursday, May 11 at 9:00 AM – 10:00 AM PDT for a discussion on “Advancing the Intersection of Health, Equity, and Transportation.”

-The goal of this webinar will be to introduce available health data that can be useful in decision-making and prioritization, provide case studies of successful efforts to integrate health and equity in planning projects, and show how to leverage this information to make a powerful benefit case for transportation investments.
+This webinar will introduce available health data that can be useful in decision-making and prioritization, provide case studies of successful efforts to integrate health and equity in planning projects, and show how to leverage this information to make a powerful benefit case for transportation investments.

 Alta Planning + Design will moderate and participate in this webinar.
 Presenters include:

 Kelly Kavanaugh, MPH, CHES, South Carolina Department of Health & Environmental Control

 Jean Mutchie, MBA, St. Luke’s Children’s Hospital in Nampa, Idaho

 Alta is part of a team developing a preferred alignment and concept designs for the City Loop, a high-quality urban protected bikeway that is envisioned as part of the Destination Medical Center.
 As part of the site assessment phase of the project, Alta conducted a health analysis to examine the rate and distribution of chronic disease across the city.
 Using the Centers for Disease Control and Prevention’s 500 Cities data, Alta developed a series of choropleth maps that geographically locate disparities in health throughout the city.
 In particular, Alta examined indicators that physical activity has been found to positively impact, including heart disease, obesity, diabetes, and mental health.
 This analysis is being used to justify the importance of designing the City Loop to be a safe and comfortable facility for people of all ages and abilities.